fglaeser/Quartz.Extensions.DependencyInjection/README.md

   }
 }
 ```
-Notice that "MyJob" is exactly the same name of the Job class.
+Notice that "MyJob" is exactly the same name of the Job class previously registered in the IoC container.